Chris Kanyon: Teaming and feuding with Diamond Dallas Page (1999–2001)

-World Wrestling Federation/Entertainment (2001–2004)
+World Wrestling Federation / World Wrestling Entertainment (2001–2004)

-WCW Invasion/The Alliance (2001)
+The Alliance (2001)

 On July 5, 2001, Kanyon made his WWF debut on SmackDown! as part of The Alliance, a group of former WCW wrestlers who were "invading" the WWF.
-He made his WWF pay-per-view debut at InVasion, a one-off show featuring WWF superstars against former WCW and ECW employees.
-At this show, he formed a team with Shawn Stasiak and Hugh Morrus in a winning effort against The Big Show, Billy Gunn and Albert in a six-man tag team match.
-On the July 26 episode of SmackDown!, in the Mellon Arena in Pittsburgh, WCW Champion Booker T, at the request of Stephanie McMahon, gave Kanyon his WCW United States Championship.
-Upon being presented with the title, Kanyon began referring to himself as "The Alliance MVP". on the August 2 episode of Smackdown, Kanyon retained the title against Kane by disqualification.

-Kanyon reformed his tag team with fellow Alliance member Diamond Dallas Page on the August 6, 2001 edition of Raw when Kanyon helped Page attack The Undertaker backstage.
-On the August 9, 2001 episode of SmackDown!, they defeated the Acolytes Protection Agency (Faarooq and Bradshaw) for the WWF Tag Team Championship.
-Their reign lasted until August 19, when they were defeated by The Brothers of Destruction (Kane and The Undertaker) for the title in a steel cage match at SummerSlam. on the September 1 episode of WWF Jakked/Metal, Kanyon defeated Essa Rios to retain the title.
-Kanyon went on to lose the WCW United States Championship to Tajiri on the September 10, 2001 episode of Raw.
+At Invasion on July 22, Kanyon, Shawn Stasiak and Hugh Morrus defeated The Big Show, Billy Gunn and Albert.
+On the July 26 episode of SmackDown!, WCW Champion Booker T gave his WCW United States Championship to Kanyon, who began referring to himself as "The Alliance MVP".
+He and fellow Alliance member Diamond Dallas Page defeated the Acolytes Protection Agency (Faarooq and Bradshaw) on the August 9 episode of SmackDown! for the WWF Tag Team Championship.
+They lost the titles to The Brothers of Destruction (Kane and The Undertaker) in a steel cage match on August 19 at SummerSlam.
+Kanyon lost the WCW United States Championship to Tajiri on the September 10 episode of Raw.
+On October 29, Kanyon tore his left anterior cruciate ligament during a dark match with Randy Orton.
+He underwent surgery with Dr. James Andrews in Birmingham, Alabama and was sidelined for the remainder of the Invasion angle.

-Kanyon then had a small feud with Matt Hardy over Kanyon hitting on Lita.
-Kanyon pinned Hardy on the September 24, 2001 edition of Raw.
-The feud eventually ended in early October after the Hardy Boyz defeated Kanyon and multiple Alliance partners, such as Rhyno, Lance Storm, Chuck Palumbo and Hugh Morrus, in a series of tag team matches.
-Kanyon then began working on the WWF's B-shows.